missionpinball/mpf-docs/hardware/spike/mpf-spike-bridge.rst

 Note that we have a precompiled binary in there (as well as the C source code).

-.. note:: It might be hard to mark it as executable on Windows (but should be possible).
-If you cannot do this proceed to the next step and afterwards do the following afterwards:
+.. note:: It might be hard to mark the bridge binary as executable on Windows (but should be possible).
+If you cannot do this proceed to the next step and afterwards do the following:

    1. Download putty (might be useful for other purposes as well)
    2. Connect to the new COM port via putty and set speed to 115200 baud.